noooahhhh/starter-hugo-academic/content/project/secure-multi-party-sampling-based-quantile/index.md

 * TEAM LEADER
 * C++, EMP framework
 * This project is the implementation of a working paper.
-* We designed a secure distributedversion of the algorithms in a SIGMOD 2011 paper ‘Sampling Based Algorithms for Quantile Computation in Sensor Networks’.
+* We designed a secure distributed version of the algorithms in a SIGMOD 2011 paper ‘Sampling Based Algorithms for Quantile Computation in Sensor Networks’.
 * We designed a semi-honest protocol to protect data sent by each party during quantile summary aggregation using Secure Multi-party Computation (MPC) techniques